What’s happening for child refugees in Europe?

-Abrupt border closures have left thousands of refugee children stranded at transit centres in Greece and other south-eastern European countries, trying to reach family in Europe or countries where they intend to seek asylum, but unable to move.
+When many European borders closed suddenly last year, it left thousands of refugee children stuck.
+Children are fleeing war and disaster in greater numbers than ever before since World War 2 yet more children than ever have been stranded at transit centres in Greece and other south-eastern European countries, trying to reach family in Europe or countries where they intend to seek asylum, but unable to move.

-What is Unicef doing to help refugee children in Europe?
+What’s Unicef doing to help refugee children on these journeys?

 Together with partner organisations we have established child and family support hubs – known as Blue Dot centres because of their distinctive blue dot marking – across Europe to provide help and support to children and families.